Swizec/react-d3js-es6-ebook/manuscript/introduction.md

 I've found React a joy to use.
 Using React was the first time in my life that I could move a piece of HTML in a modern app without rewriting half my JavaScript.
 It's like a super power.

 React being the most popular JavaScript framework out there, the world seems to agree.
-React is great. ⚛️
+React is great. :atom_symbol:

 D3 is Mike Bostock’s infamous data visualization library.
 It's used by The New York Times along with many other sites.
 It is the workhorse of data visualization on the web, and many charting libraries out there are based on it.